uptimistic/DefinitivePythonCheatsheet/README.md

 <!--
 prompt : list all uses of the  python any() function and present the results in an html table of three columns labelled as #, Use Case,  Code Example.
 Use python language identifier to enable syntax highlighting in fenced code block  in the Code Example column

-make an html table with all uses cases of the python bin() function with code examples . dont use pre  tag, br tag  and code tag.
-Wrap code examples in "```python" before the code block and "```" after the code block for optimized GitHub README.md file. present the entire results in a copiable  text . write each line of code in the code block on a separate line and do not use br tag
+make an html table with all uses cases of the python bool() function with code examples . don't use pre  tag, br tag  and code tag.
+Wrap code examples in "```python" before the code block and "```" after the code block for optimized GitHub README.md file. present the entire results in a copyable  text . write each line of code in the code block on a separate line and do not use br tag

+make an html table with all uses cases of the python bool() function with code examples . don't use pre  tag, br tag  and code tag.
+Add output results to the code block example commented with a #.
+Wrap code examples in "```python" before the code block and "```" after the code block for optimized GitHub README.md file. present the entire results in a copyable  text . write each line of code in the code block on a separate line and do not use br tag.

 -->